 The Management Plan goal is to protect cultural resources from potential adverse effects and protect Tribal treaty rights.
-Site-specific inventory and analysis, consultation with Indian tribes, and design of mitigation measures are in placerequired to implement this goal.
-Expanded and strengthened IL aw enforcement efforts will also be developed are also used to reduce or minimize damage, theft and vandalism of cultural resources.
+Site-specific inventory and analysis, consultation with Indian tribes, and design of mitigation measures are in place to implement this goal.
+Law enforcement efforts are also used to reduce or minimize damage, theft and vandalism of cultural resources.
 Monitoring of known sites informs these actions.